4.98 from 38 votes

 • It's easy!
 You can have a home-cooked side dish in under 20 minutes, with very little actual work.

 • It's a crowd-pleaser.
 Everyone loves this rice!
-Think of the rice at your favorite Mexican restaurant; it's similar.
-And who doesn't love that?
+Think of the rice at your favorite Mexican restaurant; it's the perfect copycat recipe.

 • It uses staple ingredients.
 If you don't already have them at home, these ingredients are not at all hard to find.